oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 An attacker might attempt to inject a request to the redirect URI of the legitimate client on the victim's device, e.g., to cause the client to access resources under the attacker's control.
+This is a variant of an attack known as Cross-Site Request Forgery (CSRF).

 ### Countermeasures {#csrf_countermeasures}

-Use of CSRF tokens which are bound to the user agent and passed in the `state` parameter to the authorization server as described in [@!RFC6819].
+The traditional countermeasure are CSRF tokens that are bound to the user agent and passed in the `state` parameter to the authorization server as described in [@!RFC6819].
 Alternatively, PKCE or the OpenID Connect `nonce` value provide CSRF protection.

-It is important to note that:
+When using PKCE instead of `state` for CSRF protection, it is important to note that:

  * Clients MUST ensure that the AS supports PKCE before using PKCE for CSRF protection.
 If an authorization server does not support PKCE, `state` or `nonce` MUST be used for CSRF protection.

- * If `state` is used for carrying application state, and integrity of its contents is a concern, clients MUST protect state against tampering and swapping.
+ * If `state` is used for carrying application state, and integrity of its contents is a concern, clients MUST protect `state` against tampering and swapping.
 This can be achieved by binding the contents of state to the browser session and/or signed/encrypted state values [@I-D.bradley-oauth-jwt-encoded-state].

-The recommendation therefore is that AS publish their PKCE support either in AS metadata according to [@!RFC8414] or provide a deployment-specific way to ensure or determine PKCE support.
+AS therefore MUST provide a way to detect their support for PKCE either via AS metadata according to [@!RFC8414] or provide a deployment-specific way to ensure or determine PKCE support.

 ## Access Token Leakage at the Resource Server